 The culprit that killed America's trees was in part caused by monoculture planting.
 The fast-growing elms wowed city planners in the early part of the century, and streets across America were lined with saplings all grown from monoculture grafted seedlings.

-In sharing their rootstock, a chain reaction of disease and subsequent death was able to spread rapidly, destroying the idyllic tree-lined culture of suburban America.
+In sharing their rootstock, a chain reaction of disease and subsequent death was able to spread rapidly by fungal pathogens vectored by elm bark beetles, destroying the idyllic tree-lined culture of suburban America.

-Today, geneticists have worked hard to clone the American elm and create a Dutch elm disease-resistant species.
+Today, geneticists have worked hard to clone the American elm (Ulmus americana, zones 2-9) and create a Dutch elm disease-resistant species.
 The prognosis is good for these beautiful giants returning along the streets of America.
 New disease-resistant clones of the American elm are beginning to thrive outside the labs they've been created in and include genotypes like the vase-shaped Valley Forge and the wider, taller New Harmony.

 The Chinese Elm

-In the wake of Dutch elm disease, the Chinese evergreen elm became highly popular for its hardiness against the disease.
+In the wake of Dutch elm disease, the Chinese evergreen elm (Ulmus parvifolia, zones 4-9) became highly popular for its hardiness against the disease.
 Another reason for its popularity is the Chinese elm growth rate, which can be 3 feet per year to a maximum height of 80 feet.
 Its canopy, though, spreads out quickly, making it a valued tree early in its life.

-Also called the Drake elm and the lacebark elm, these beautiful trees can be among the first to green up in the spring and the last to turn colors in the fall, long after most other trees have submitted to the season.
+Also called the Drake elm and the lacebark elm, the Chinese elm is a beautiful tree that can be among the first to green up in the spring and the last to turn colors in the fall, long after most other trees have submitted to the season.
 To stay healthy, pruning is needed regularly on younger trees but is more of a cosmetic task on older trees.
 Beware of wide, shallow root structures that can be pesky for sidewalks and pipes.

-Be on the lookout for lesser imitators, though, because the Siberian elm is similar in appearance while far less hardy or desirable in urban planning.
+Be on the lookout for lesser imitators, though, because the Siberian elm (Ulmus pumila, zones 4-9) is similar in appearance while far less hardy or desirable in urban planning.
 Chinese elms have leaf buds that are pointed, small and reddish-brown and the bark has cinnamon-colored patches, whereas the Siberian leaf buds are round and black.